Andrew Somerville, PhD

 MA Student

 Maddy graduated with a BA in Anthropology and a minor in Chemistry from Northern Arizona University in 2022.
 She is currently working towards completing a MA degree in Anthropology at Iowa State University and is focusing on bioarchaeological research in Mesoamerica.
 She has participated in field research at the ancient Maya cities of Xunantunich and Cahal Pech as part of the BVAR field school program.
+During the summer of 2023, she participated in the PHM excavations at the Teotihuacan neighborhood of Hacienda Metepec.
 In the Paleoecology Laboratory, she is currently analyzing a collection of historical and ancient teeth from Taiwan, and her MA project focuses reconstructing dietary patterns of the ancient Maya across time and space.

 Serena Webster